nLatt/nLatt/README.md

-## <a href="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2Fl4FGm7iwh5wMzerXa%2Fgiphy.gif&f=1&nofb=1" height="20">Hello There!</a>
+## LOOKING FOR AN APPRENTICESHIP!

 My name is Nicolas Lattemann, I am currently studying at the [Ada Tech School](http://www.adatechschool.fr) located in the Paris metropolitan area.
-I am looking for an apprenticeship beginning in the fourth quartal of 2020.
+I am looking for an apprenticeship for a duration of 12 months beginning in the fourth quarter of 2020.

 ### About me:

-I'm germano-french and fluent in both languages, in addition, I am also able to converse and write in English.
+I'm Franco-German and fluent in both languages, in addition, I am also able to converse fluently and to write in English.
 I am an aspiring back-end developer with a strong affinity to Python.
+My studies are focused on projects having a duration of 1 or 2 weeks with certain constraints, fixed languages or groups.

 - Student at [Ada Tech School](http://www.adatechschool.fr)
-- Improving my skills in Python currently using Django but also exploring new languages left and right
+- Improving my skills in Python currently using Django and have also been exploring new languages such as Go
-- Interested by: Backend, Python
+- Interested by: Backend, Python, Big Data
 - I love: Video games, Esports, Coding, Memes, Star Wars, Hiking, Diving
 - How to contact me: n.lattemann@gmail.com